Table of Contents

 • The consumers are then charged in accordance with the memory allotted and the length of time it takes for the function to finish.

 The ability to execute several instances of the same function, or various functions from the same AWS account, is one of the unique architectural features of AWS Lambda.
-Furthermore, Lambda is unaffected by variations in frequency caused by the time of day or day of the week; You are only charged for the compute that your functions require.
+Furthermore, Lambda is unaffected by variations in frequency caused by the time of day or day of the week; you are only charged for the compute that your friends require.
 Because of this, developing highly scalable cloud computing solutions is an excellent fit for AWS Lambda.

 What is AWS Lambda used for?